omarreess/A2ol-eh-App/README.md

  - UI Package contains packages of each ui component
   ( like Home package have Home fragment screen , Home View , Home Contract and Home Presenter )
  - Data Package conatains Room Database layer and Whole data of app
+ - Bottom sheet dialog Fragment is used
+ - Share Feature for whatsapp , messenger , Linkedin and gmail.
  - Applied The single-responsibility principle  of OOD
  - Shimmer facebook library used for progress loading
  - Layouts made with constraint layout